 Table 7.
-Descriptions of action codes

-Code Description S Admin functions for selected profile Invokes the administration dialogs for the selected profile.
-If you modify a profile, an asterisk () appears to the left of that profile when you return to Profile Reporting.
+Descriptions of action codes Code Description S Admin functions for selected profile Invokes the administration dialogs for the selected profile.
+If you modify a profile, an asterisk () appears to the left of that profile when you return to Legacy Profile Reporting.
 M Send message Sends a message to a selected user.
 If the selected user is ready to receive messages, dialog KLSPRMS&vsplang is called and the selected user's user ID is added to the Userid field.
-This action is only available from the Profile Reporting - Users table.
+This action is only available from the Legacy Profile Reporting - Users table.
 A View application list Views application lists.
-This action is only available when a value is displayed in the VGPAPLST or VUPAPLST field (for example,GWONLY and GWAPLST, displayed for ACAP18 in the Profile Reporting - Users table on page reference #1).
-When an application is selected, the content of the corresponding SKLVPARM member is displayed.
-Note: If you create an APPLIST name different from the actual member residing in SKLVPARM by issuing the APPLIST command with the ID parameter, using the View action code produces message CS922.
-For more information, see the APPLIST command parameters in the CL/SuperSession Operator's Guide .
-U View users within group Switches from the groups table panel to the users table panel.
-The entries displayed are the user IDs that belong to the specified group.
-This action is only available on the Profile Reporting - Groups table.
-D Delete Common/Trigger/Session/NAM Deletes selected profiles.
-Note: The delete action also deletes the NAM entries for the selected profile.
+This action is only available when a value is displayed in the VGPAPLST or VUPAPLST field (for example,GWONLY and GWAPLST, displayed for ACAP18 in the Legacy Profile Reporting - Users table on page reference #1).
+When an application is selected, the content of the corresponding SKLSPARM member is displayed.
+Note: If you create an APPLIST name different from the actual member residing in SKLSPARM by issuing the APPLIST command with the ID parameter, using the View action code produces message CS922.
+For more information, see the APPLIST command parameters in the CL/ SuperSession Operator's Guide .